Who Needs to Be Listed on Homeowners Insurance?

 MoneyGeek analyzed homeowners insurance policy guidelines and common industry practices to explain who should be listed on a policy.
 We reviewed standard insurance contract language and consulted expert insights on coverage responsibilities, ownership roles and lender requirements.

-Our findings are supported by data from Quadrant Information Services and a sample homeowner profile featuring good credit, a wood-frame home built in 2000, and typical coverage limits, including $250,000 in dwelling protection and a $1,000 deductible.
-This helped us evaluate how insurers typically handle policyholder listings and related designations like additional insureds and interests.
+We used data from Quadrant Information Services with a sample homeowner profile: good credit, a wood-frame home built in 2000, $250,000 dwelling coverage and a $1,000 deductible.
+This data shows how insurers handle policyholder listings, additional insureds and other policy designations.

 About Mark Fitzpatrick